rekha95/github/README.md

 # github
-this is for tutorial purpose
+this is for tutorial purpose created by rekha